 Now go forth and astound us all with your devious profiles!

 Somewhere in the wilderness of the American West, a wild mustang stands on a large rock to get a better view of the surrounding landscape as it searches for its lost herd on a foggy winter morning.
 The horse has a white and dun pinto coloration (rare in wild horses).
 It's black mane and tail blow wildly in the wind.
 In the background bare winter trees are revealed, emerging from the morning mists as the breeze carries them away.

-In this video, I take you from start to finish on how I created my artwork "Charging Polar Bear" using a variety of digital 3D rendering and painting techniques.
-Not only do I show you how I made it, but also, I tell you how you can sell print like it online.
+In this video, I take you from start to finish on how I created a gnarled tree design using a variety of digital 3D rendering and painting techniques.
+Not only do I show you how I made it, but also, I touch on how I sell such art as a product using Zazzle.

 In this lesson/tutorial I'll cover some of the following topics:

 I made this using digital CGI and painting techniques.
-The bison was posed in Daz Studio then exported to Vue for rendering.
-I also used the Daz Studio plugin LookAtMyHair to add the fur.
-The snowy hillside was made in Vue.
-I used GIMP and Photomatix to do the post production work.
+The deer was posed in Poser then exported to Vue for rendering.
+The landscape was made in Vue as well.
+I used GIMP to do the post production work.

 I am a forty-something living in the Metro-Atlanta area -- one of the few people who was actually born and raised here.
 I'm married and have two sons.
 By day, I am a software engineer at a small company.
 But, by night I am a 3D render artist.